CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 Also remember this: having a human (like me[^ZuckerBot]) filling an esp file with many thousands of records has an great inherent risk of introducing hard to track bugs.
 It's no coincidence Skyrim is so bugged and needs so many unofficial patches to get it to somewhat properly work.

+I used a script to count all records related to appearance[^NoManualCount] and they were 216 just for one kind of skin and only for vanilla races.
+Since most of editing when adding new textures and such has to be manually done, you can understand why I'm not doing that.

+[^NoManualCount]: Because you can bet your ass I wouldn't count those one by one myself.

 [^ZuckerBot]: What the hell?
 Only androids like [The Zuckerbot] need to reassure they are human.

 ## This mod broke my _\<other mod\>_ that relies on actors weight